ipni/index-provider/README.md

 it's reachable by using `index-provider` CLI.
 For example `provider ls ad --provider-addr-info=/ip4/76.21.23.45/tcp/24001/p2p/12D3KooWPNbEgjdBNeaCGpsgCrPRETe4uBZf1ShFXSdN18ys` (replace with the correct multiaddress and peer id of your `index-provider`).
 Remember to run this command not from the same computer where `index-provider` is.

-A few more useful configuration options to look at:
+Here are a few additional configuration options to consider:

 * `ChunkSize` - `index-provider` publishes advertisements with X cids in each.
 An advertisement needs to get enough CIDs beofre it gets published.
 Reduce `ChunkSize` parameter to get the data out quicker.
 The default is 1000;
 * `AdFlushFrequency` - `index-provider` can publish Advertisements before they get full.
 That is driven by `AdFlushFrequency`.
 In other words, an advertisement will be published